What is idling?

 Idling pollutes the air and hurts the environment

 Each year, long-duration idling of truck and locomotive engines consumes over 1 billion gallons of diesel fuel and emits 11 million tons of carbon dioxide, 200,000 tons of oxides of nitrogen, and 5,000 tons of particulate matter into the air.
 Engine idling also creates elevated noise levels.

 While sitting in the vehicle, drivers are exposed to the vehicles pollution more than when the vehicle is moving, because there is no airflow to vent the pollution.
 People who live in communities with high levels of truck travel are more likely to encounter idling trucks, which also puts them at risk of health problems from exposure to diesel pollution.

 A typical truck burns approximately 1 gallon of diesel fuel for each hour it idles.
 If a truck idles 6-8 hours a day, it would consume at least 1,800 gallons of fuel a year, just from idling.

 According to the American Trucking Association, this wear can increase maintenance costs by over $2,000 a year and shorten the life of the engine.

 There are various technologies, strategies, and policies that exist to reduce the need for excessive engine idling.

-- Idle-reduction technologies: Trucking companies can install technology on their fleet, such as Auxiliary Power Units or electric engine heaters, which can significantly reduce engine idling and save businesses a lot of money on fuel costs.
+- Idle-reduction technologies: Trucking companies can install technology on their fleet, such as Auxiliary Power Units or electric engine heaters, which can significantly reduce engine idling and save businesses money on fuel costs.
 Learn more about these technologies, click here.

 - Policy Changes: Businesses can implement anti-idling policies that require employees to shut down engines after a certain length of time.
 To enforce this, there are ways to track idle time on engines to see if employees are following the rules.
 It can also be tracked through monitoring fuel usage.